Table of Contents

 Reviewed for accuracy on April 6, 2022 by Cathy Barnette, DVM

-- Dogs can get hypothermia or frostbite at temperatures lower than 32 degrees Fahrenheit.
+- Dogs can get hypothermia or frostbite at temperatures lower than 32°F.

 - In cold weather, make sure that dogs have adequate outdoor shelters and plenty of food and water.

-- Some breeds of dogs are more tolerant to hot and cold temperatures than others.
+- Some breeds of dogs are more tolerant of hot and cold temperatures than others.

-While it seems like dogs may react differently to the weather than humans (they have different biology after all), they can actually be more susceptible to weather extremes in some cases.
-A general rule of thumb to use is, If the outdoor temperature is too hot or cold for a human to be comfortable, it’s too severe for your dog.
+While it seems like dogs might react differently to the weather than humans (they have different biology after all), in some cases they can actually be more susceptible to weather extremes.
+As a general rule of thumb, if the outdoor temperature is too hot or cold for you, it’s probably too severe for your dog.
 Hot temperatures, combined with humidity, can cause dehydration and heatstroke.
-Temperatures lower than 32 degrees Fahrenheit can cause hypothermia or frostbite.
+Temperatures lower than 32°F can cause hypothermia or frostbite.

 Winter Weather Concerns

 How cold is too cold for a dog to be outside?
 Unfortunately, the answer isn’t quite straightforward because each dog is unique.
 Factors that affect temperature tolerance include: